shekar-ym/AWS-DVA-C01-Course/README.md

 2. Use envrionment variables: DB connection strings, S3 bucket
 3. Minimize deployment package size to its runtime necessities = Breakdown the function if need be.

 # AWS Serverless: DynamoDB
+1. DynamoDB: Fully managed, serverless, NoSQL
+2. Integration with IAM, Enables event driven programming with DynamoDB Streams
+3. Tables.
+Primary key must be created at creation time.
+Items = rows.
+Each item has attributes.
+Attributes can be added over time- can be null
+4. Max size of item = 400 KB
+5. Primary Keys: Partition Key only (HASH).
+Partition Key must be unique for each item and must be diverse so that data is distributed. user_id for a users table.
+6. Primary Keys: Partition Key + Sort Key.
+Combination must be unique.
+Data is grouped by partition key.
+Sort Key = range key.

+WCU and RCU
+1. WCU - Throughput for writes, RCU- throughput for reads.
+Tble must have provisioned RCU and WCU.
+Can be set to autoscale.
+2. Throughput can be exceeded using "burst credit".
+If burst credit is exceeded == Throughput Exception erros ==> Exponential backoffs.
+3. WCU = One write per second for item upto 1 KB in size.
+If more size, then more WCU is consumed.
+4. Ex: To write 10 items per second of 2KB each = 10 x 2 = 20 WCU.
+5. Ex: To write 6 items per second of 4.5KB each = 6 x 5 = 30 WCU
+6. Ex: To write 120 items per minute of 2KB each: (120 / 60)  x 2 = 4 WCU.
+7. Eventual Consistent Read (default), Strongly consistent reads.
+But GetItem, Query and Scan provides a "ConsistentRead" parameter you can set to TRUE.
+8. RCU = One Stronly consistent read(of an item) per second or 2 eventual consistent read (of an item) per second for an item upto 4KB in size.
+More size more RCU consumed.
+9. Ex: 10 Strongly consistent reads per second of each 4 KB each = 10 x 4KB /4 KB= 10 RCUs
+10. Ex: 16 Eventually consisten reads per seconds of 12 KB each = (16/2) x (12KB/4KB) = 24 RCUs
+11. Ex: 10 strongly consistent reads per second of 6 KB each = 10 x (8 KB/4 KB) = 20 RCUs
+12. WCU and RCU are spread evenly between partitions
+13. If exceed RCU or WCU per partition ==> ProvisionedThroughputExceededExceptions = Hot Keys (one parition key is read too many times) , Hot partitions, very large items
+14. Solution: Exponential back-off, Distribute parition keys, if its RCU - use DAX.

+DynamoDB APIs
+1. PutItem - Consumes WCU, UpdateItem
+2. Conditional Writes: accept/update only if conditions are respected, otherwise reject.
+Helps with concurrent access to Items.
+3. DeleteItem - delete individual row.
+Conditional delete.
+4. DeleteTable - delete whole table.
+5. BatchWriteItem: Upto 25 PutItem and or DeleteItem in one call.
+No UpdateItem.
+Batching allows to save latency by reducing number of API calls done against DynamoDB.
+Operations done in parallel.
+If part of batch fails, retry the fail items using exponental back-off algorithm.
+6. Reading data: GetItem - Read based on Primary key.
+Eventual consistent by default.
+ProjectionExpression - to include only certain attributes of an item - helps to save bandwidth.
+7. BatchGetItem: Upto 100 items, items retrieved in parallel.
+8. Query data: returns items based on partition key and sort key.
+FilterExpression to filter data further (client side filtering).
+Able to do pagination on results.
+9. Scan : scans the entire table and then filter out data (inefficient).
+Consumes lot of RCU.
+For faster performance - use parallel scans.

+GSI + LSI
+1. LSI - Alternate range key/sort key for the table.
+Can have upto 5 LSI per table.
+LSI must be created at table creation time only.
+For LSI, partition key will be that of main table.
+2. GSI - To speed up queries on non-key attributes.
+GSI = non main partition key + optional sort key.
+3. GSI - index is kind of a new "table" which has projected attributes from main table.
+Partition key + sort key of main table are always projects KEYS_ONLY, along with ALL (all attributes from main table) or INCLUDE (specific attributes from main table)
+4. Possibility to add/modify GSI
+5. DynamoDB Indexes and Throttling: GSI - if writes are throttled on GSI, then main table will be throttled.
+Choos GSI carefully and assign GSI's WCU carefully.
+6. DynamoDB Indexes and Throttling: LSI - LSI uses WCU and RCU of main table.

+DynamoDB Concurrency
+1. DynamoDB has "Conditional Update/Delete" which makes it optimistic locking/concurrency DB

+DAX
+1. Seamless cache for DynamoDB, no application re-write.
+2. Writes go through DAX to DynamoDB.
+Solves hot key problem (too many reads)
+3. 5 minutes TTL for cache by default.
+4. Upto 10 nodes in the cluster.
+MultiAZ
+5. Secure - Encryption at rest with KMS, can be deployed in VPC, IAM, CloudTrial)
+6. Individual objects cache, Query or Scan cache - DAX, Store aggregation results - ElastiCache

+DynamoDB Streams
+1. Create, Update, Delete in DynamoDB tables == can end up in DynamoDB streams
+2. DynamoDB Streams can be read by Lambda and EC2 instances.
+3. Only have 24 hours retention.
+4. Chose what needs to go DynamoDB streams.
+KEYS_ONLY (only key attributes of modified item), NEW_IMAGE (entire item which was modified), OLD_IMAGE (entire item before it was modified), NEW_AND_OLD_IMAGES (both new and old images of the item).
+5. Records are not retroactively populated in a stream after enabling it.
+6. DynamoDB + Lambda : Define a Event source mapping to read from DynamoDB streams.
+Lambda function is invoked synchronously.
+7. DynamoDB Streams can help recover accidentally deleted items.

+DynamoDB TTL
+1. TTL = automatically delete an item after expiry date/time.
+Deletion doesnt use any WCU/RCU
+2. TTL is enabled per row/item. expire_on attribute used for TTL.
+3. DynamoDB deletes an expired items within 48 hours of expiration.

+DynamoDB CLI
+1. --projection-expression: attributes to retrieve
+2. --filter-expression: filter results.
+3. Optimization, Pagination

+DynamoDB Transactions

 # AWS Serverless: API Gateway
 # AWS Serverless SAM: Serverless Application Model